Financial Aid Verify

 There are a few things you can do to simplify this process:

 Use the IRS Data Retrieval Tool (DRT) on the FAFSA.
 This tool allows you to transfer your tax information from the IRS to your FAFSA.
 If you use this tool, additional tax information is generally not required for your file.

 If you enter your phone number while creating your Financial Aid Verify account, our office can text you with updates to your file.
 Your phone number will only be used to notify you of these critical updates.

-Complete your Financial Aid Verify task list by the priority deadline on May 15.
+Complete your Financial Aid Verify task list by the FAFSA priority deadline on April 1.

 When submitting documents, be sure to click “Submit” and “Finish” to complete your requirements.